 What is multichannel marketing?

 Multichannel marketing means your marketing strategy encompasses many different tactics across a range of places (AKA channels)—both online and offline.

 For example, if you’re running both local PPC ads and print ads, you’re engaging in a form of multichannel marketing.

 Multichannel marketing is simple by definition but complex in execution (but we’ve got a cheat sheet for you below!)

-Related: See how your marketing is performing across channels with the LOCALiQ Grader.
+Related: See how your marketing is performing across channels with our free website grader.

 5 benefits of multichannel marketing